camunda/camunda-docs/docs/self-managed/tasklist-deployment/authentication.md

 More users can be added directly to Elasticsearch, to the index `tasklist-user-<version>_`.
 The password must be encoded with a strong BCrypt hashing function.

-## IAM
+## Identity

-[IAM](../../iam/what-is-iam/) provides authentication and authorization functionality along with user management.
+[Identity](../../identity/what-is-identity/) provides authentication and authorization functionality along with user management.

 ### Enable IAM